 - Embarrassment: I was embarrassed to admit I had made mistakes and needed help.

 - Fear: I was afraid of what would happen if they intervened.

 - Disappointment: I didn’t want to disappoint my parents, especially because I was an only child.

 - Pride: As a teenager, you are trying to prove yourself as an adult and admitting mistakes doesn’t help your case.

 Putting It All Together

 So that’s my personal story of some difficult times when I really needed a counselor as an adolescent.
 I’m confident the outcome could have been different, as well as saving myself and my family some grief.
 However, like most challenges and triumphs in our lives, those experiences made me who I am today!
 I am in the business of helping people who are lonely, need answers, feel depressed, or don’t know the healthiest way to handle their circumstances.

 I have mentioned in other posts the importance of finding a mentor for your teenager, and it’s for the reasons I stated above that I believe this is so important.
 With the rise of depression in teens, divorce, autism, and so much more, I don’t ever want a teenager, child, adult, or parent to feel they are alone and don’t have someone to talk to who will help them.

 There are many professionals in the helping professions who follow this blog.
 I would love to hear how you decided this was the career for you.

 Men are often overlooked when it comes to the discussion of depression.
 As a wife, daughter, and therapist, it’s important to me that I am aware of the signs of depression in men and to spread education on the topic to my readers.

 It’s a common belief that more women suffer from depression than men, but this is actually not the case.
 In fact, men commit suicide in far greater numbers than women.

-- Failure to Recognize Symptoms.
-Men may exhibit some symptoms of depression differently than women, making it less recognizeable to family and friends, and even doctors.
+- Failure to Recognize Symptoms: Men may exhibit some symptoms of depression differently than women, making it less recognizable to family, friends, and even doctors.